isomerpages/moe-chungchenghighm/_ndlp/National Digital Literacy Programme.md

 *	enhance teaching and learning.

 To complement the PLD initiative, MOE will centrally provide students with digital tools, such as Google Workspace, Zoom and Microsoft Pro Plus.

+**The PLD**

+The Chromebook is Chung Cheng High School (Main)’s prescribed device due to its low cost, high functionality, shorter boot-up time and longer lasting battery.
+Chromebooks provide our teachers and students with a networked and cloud computing environment that helps to facilitate teaching and learning anytime, anywhere.

+The PLD will come with an Enhanced Device Bundle, which includes a 3-year warranty and 3-year insurance.

+Students can draw upon their Edusave funds to pay for the PLD.
+Permanent residents (PR) and international students (IS) will make cash payment for the PLD.
+Subsidies are available to students who require financial assistance.

+PLD procurement in our school will take place from 14 to 26 Jan 2023 More information will be provided during the Sec 1 Parent Briefing.